-A briefing will take place on the morning of the event and before any practice sessions, time to be advised in program.
+A briefing will take place on the morning before the event and before any practice sessions the time to be advised in program.

-All competitors must attend this briefing.
+All competitors must attend the briefings.
 Failure to attend could exclude you from the event.

 Lap counting timing transponders will be required by all teams.